npranav7619/CTF_Writeups/My_DWM_Experience/README.md

 	Time:10:23

-	This is my first time writing a blog so i'll try to make it sound interesting as much as possible .But if you're into nerdy stuff..I'm Sorry :( A week ago i decided to try DWM for the first time.
+	This is my first time writing a blog so i'll try to make it sound interesting as much as possible .But if you're not into nerdy stuff..I'm Sorry :( A week ago i decided to try DWM for the first time.
 DWM for those who dont know is suckless's "Dynamic Window Manager" Window Manager's are similar to desktop environments but they are way